ITC-CRIB/user-manual/pages/software.rst

 Install Windows applications
 ----------------------------

-Yes, you can.
 Windows applications are supported through emulation by `Wine <https://www.winehq.org/>`_.
 They are not supported on NVIDIA Jetson AGX units, so you need to use a computing unit with Intel architecture (e.g. PowerEdge units).
 Because they run through emulation, Windows applications are not guaranteed to work 100%.

 For Win32 applications, open a terminal and enter the command: